 Robert Dighton first started working at ELHAP in 1989 as a playworker.
 He then qualified in play therapy and worked at the Whipps Cross Hospital Psychological Support Service for over eight years where he specialised in childhood trauma, grief and loss.
 For over four years, Robert served as the programme convenor for the Postgraduate Diploma and MA in Play Therapy at Roehampton University.

 Robert returned to work at ELHAP in 2005.
 In 2018, he completed his MSc in Positive Behaviour Support (PBS) at the Tizard Centre, University of Kent.
 Robert is now working on his PhD at the Tizard Centre, researching the implementation of PBS.
 His entire career has focussed on the importance of children’s play in promoting physical and mental well-being.
-Robert has been the director of ELHAP for over fourteen years and started job sharing with Johanna Merry in May 2018.
+Robert has been the CEO of ELHAP for over sixteen years and started job sharing with Johanna Merry in May 2018.

 Johanna Merry first started work at ELHAP in 1987 as a volunteer and then a relief play worker.
 She went on to gain extensive experience across the social care sector in both children’s and adults services, developing a wide range of innovative projects with successful outcomes.
 Johanna established SeaChange Advocacy in 2009 to provide independent consultancy across London and Essex and has supported teams at every level to improve performance and transform services.
 She also worked for Barnardos for 29 years in various roles and has a background in Inclusive Theatre.

 Johanna is a specialist trainer focusing on communication and empowering support for people with learning disabilities.
 As an advocacy consultant Johanna has supported families in adverse situations; including Family Court proceedings and has broad experience of complex safeguarding cases.
-Johanna was a trustee at ELHAP for 11 years before becoming ELHAP Director in May 2018 – a role she job shares with Robert Dighton.
+Johanna was a trustee at ELHAP for 11 years before becoming ELHAP CEO in May 2018 – a role she job shares with Robert Dighton.